The 4 C’s, T and O of Natural Color Gems

 - Clarity (lack of inclusions)

 With this framework, even a novice consumer can understand that the larger the carat weight, the better the cut, the cleaner the stone and ‘whiter’ the colour, the more the stone is worth.
-Further, with judgment at 10x magnification (common for diamonds), all of these elements can be verified to the nth degree for even the most nervous of clients.
+Further, with judgement at 10x magnification (common for diamonds), all of these elements can be verified to the nth degree for even the most nervous of clients.

 However, color gemstones and diamonds don’t depend on the same criteria as white diamonds to sell.
 While Cut, Clarity and Carat weight are still important, color is most heavily weighted.
 As a general rule, the more intense the colour, the rarer and more valuable the gem.